Consistency and the exclusion core in object allocation with co-ownership: Abstract

 \section{Abstract}

-We apply the consistency principle to examine various core concepts in a general allocation model that subsumes several familiar market design models as special cases.
-The conventional strong core is consistent but may be empty, whereas the exclusion core proposed by \cite{balbuzanov2019endowments}, although nonempty, is not consistent and may include unintuitive allocations.
-We therefore propose a refinement of the exclusion core, which is both nonempty and consistent.
-Our solution offers sharper predictions than alternatives and coincides with the strong core and/or the exclusion core in special cases that generalize familiar models.
+We employ the consistency principle to evaluate core concepts in an indivisible object allocation model with intricate co-ownership.
+In this environment, the strong core is consistent but may be empty, the weak core is nonempty but neither consistent nor Pareto efficient, and the exclusion core introduced by \citet{balbuzanov2019endowments}, although nonempty and Pareto efficient, fails consistency.
+We introduce the concept of \textit{refined exclusion core} that preserves the exclusion-rights approach while restoring consistency.
+The refined exclusion core eliminates unreasonable allocations admitted by the exclusion core and delivers sharper predictions than existing alternatives.